umass-gis/workshops/content/agol/webmap.md

 <img src="media/all_AGOL/WebMap_15.png" alt="Toggle Fields View" class="center" width="600">

-### Sort the Attribute Table
+### Sort the attribute table
 {: .no_toc }

 Sorting the attribute table can be useful if you are looking for a specific feature in the layer.
-To sort the table, click a column heading and select **“Sort ascending”** or **“Sort descending.”** This will automatically sort the table alphabetically (for text fields) or in numerical order (for number fields).
+To sort the table, click a column heading and select **Sort ascending** or **Sort descending.** This will automatically sort the table alphabetically (for text fields) or in numerical order (for number fields).

 <img src="media/all_AGOL/WebMap_16.png" alt="Sort Table by Ascending" class="center" width="600">

-### Zoom to Selection
+### Zoom to selection
 {: .no_toc }

 Once you find a specific feature, you can quickly pan and zoom the map to it using the attribute table.

-Click the **checkbox** next to the desired feature to select it, then in the left panel click **“Zoom to selection.”** The map will automatically pan and zoom to your chosen feature.
+Click the **checkbox** next to the desired feature to select it, then in the left panel click **Zoom to selection.** The map will automatically pan and zoom to your chosen feature.

 <img src="media/all_AGOL/WebMap_17.png" alt="Table Zoom to Selection" class="center" width="600">